nathanbraun/nathanbraun-com/content/pain.md

 different cracks at copy (or rearrange the order of what I have) and see what works.

-Either way, will do more research and perhaps report back.
+Either way, will figure it out and perhaps report back.

-## Dealing with Moderators on Reddit
+## 2. Dealing with Moderators on Reddit
 The bulk of my initial traction for my book came from Reddit, via a few posts like this: